Menu

 Overview

 Yala Peak (5732 meters) is one of the more accessible trekking routes in the Langtang Region.
-Yala Peak climb is one of the least technical climbs.
+Yala Peak is one of the least technical climbs.
 It is a perfect choice for people on their first climb or looking for an easy but rewarding climb.

 Yala Peak offers you an excellent view of Shishapangma, Langtang Lirung, Naya Kang, Dorje Lakpa, Ganchenpo, and Tserko Ri.
 You will also get the opportunity to immerse yourself in both the cultural and spiritual beauty of Langtang Valley.
-You will explore the ancient Buddhist monastery Kyanjin Gompa and visit multiple Tamang villages.
+You will explore the ancient Buddhist monastery of Kyanjin Gompa and visit multiple Tamang villages.

 The Yala Peak Climb is short but rewarding.
 Although this route is relatively easier, it has steep climbs and rugged terrains.
 We recommend you keep an active lifestyle in the weeks leading up to this trek.